Neonatal Emergency Simulated Team Training

 The course takes a structured approach to developing or updating your neonatal transport skills.
 Those new to transport will find that the course follows a logical progression from theory, via practical learning, ending and consolidating with high definition simulated scenarios.
 Those with transport experience will benefit from reviewing their background knowledge and honing their skills as part of the simulated team.

-Course participants will be expected to comply with social distancing and any requirements that are in place at the time for access to the Royal London Hospital site including mask-wearing and personal temperature checks.
+Course participants will be expected to comply with social distancing and any requirements that are in place at the time for access to the hospital site including mask-wearing and personal temperature checks.
 Any delegate who is unable to attend due to unexpected COVID isolation will be offered an in-person day at the next available course.

 Lectures and group discussions

 - background to transfer: the role of neonatal transport teams in the UK

 - physics of transfer: movement, noise, vibration and their risks to the infant

 - psychology of transfer: human factors and CRM

 - the workshops focus on the core practical skills for conducting a safe neonatal transfer, especially moving a baby from a hospital cot and incubator across to a transport incubator with ventilation and drug infusions

 - high-definition clinical simulation within a real ambulance

 - simulated ambulance environment with high-definition simcubator transport system